GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

 The root component of the view is called App.vue.
 This App.vue file is linked to by a file called main.js, which first renders the app and then mounts it.

-The top-level components are the two views, or web pages, called Home.vue and OutputPage.vue.
+The top-level components are the three views, or web pages, called Home.vue, OutputPage.vue and SettingsPage.vue.

 The Home view consists of two high-level components, ControlPanel.vue and Map.vue.
 In the ControlPanel the user can enter their input and choose values for the given parameters that will determine the simulation.